-09.9 Prime times - Intimate care and nappy changing
+09.9 Prime times - Intimate care, nappy changing & toilet training

 Prime times of the day make the very best of routine opportunities to promote 'tuning-in' to the child emotionally and to create opportunities for learning.
 Nappy changing times are key times in the day for being close and promoting security as well as for communication, exploration and learning.